 Treatment of degenerative disc pain typically begins with a conservative course of action, including:

 Compresas frías y calientes

 Inyecciones epidurales de esteroides

 If you have tried these treatments for several weeks or months and have not found sufficient pain relief, a physician may suggest a surgical treatment.
 Traditionally, degenerative disc symptoms have been surgically treated with an open back procedure.
 These surgeries, however, are highly invasive and require a lengthy recovery period of six months to a year.
 One alternative to traditional open back surgery is minimally invasive spine surgery.

 At USA Spine Care, our staff of board-certified surgeons+ addresses degenerative disc pain with one of several minimally invasive procedures.
 Unlike traditional surgery, our procedures are performed on an outpatient basis.
-They involve a lower risk of complication and a shorter recovery period than traditional open back procedures.^ To learn more about the advantages of our minimally invasive spine surgery, contact USA Spine Care today.
+They involve a lower risk of complication and a shorter recovery period than traditional open back procedures.^ To learn more about the advantages of our minimally invasive spine surgery, contacto USA Spine Care hoy.